Should A Recovering Addict Use CBD?

 Through new and consistent research, there have been many new uses found for CBD, especially in recent years.
 However, the first recorded use of cannabis as a medicine can be found from 2737 BC as a Chinese Emperor called Sheng Nung.
 He drank cannabis-infused tea, this was rumoured to be helping him with multiple illnesses such as; gout, malaria and rheumatism.

-With more studies being done, and our understanding of CBD increasing, this has allowed CBD to become a more commonly used and trusted product as many people were extremely skeptical about its benefits when it was first successfully isolated from the rest of the marijuana plant in 1940.
+With more studies being done, and our understanding of CBD increasing, this has allowed CBD to become a more commonly used and trusted product as many people were extremely sceptical about its benefits when it was first successfully isolated from the rest of the marijuana plant in 1940.

 There is a large range of applications that people now use CBD for, these can range from anxiety management and pain relief to seizure prevention and acne reduction.
 Just these four uses alone can demonstrate the different industries CBD has had an impact on and why continued research is extremely important.

-Many people have found that CBD is extremely beneficial for them, and there are many others who are suffering in a situation which could potentially be improved by taking CBD.
+Many people have found that CBD is extremely beneficial for them, and there are many others who are suffering in a situation that could potentially be improved by taking CBD.
 This can be shown by a YouGov survey carried out in the UK which found that 74% of UK adults have a strong feeling of stress and feel as though they’re unable to cope with many things which get thrown at them in life.

 Information About Addiction

-First and foremost, if you or people around you believe you are struggling with an addiction which is having a significantly negative impact on you, then it’s key that you seek out professional help if possible.
+First and foremost, if you or people around you believe you are struggling with an addiction that is having a significantly negative impact on you, then it’s key that you seek out professional help if possible.

 Addiction is a psychological and physical need to continue consuming something, despite any negative consequences which might be caused as a result of consumption.
 There are many different things that someone can become addicted to, including drugs, alcohol and smoking.

-A study has found that nearly 21 million Americans suffer with at least one addiction, however, only 10% of these people are actually receiving treatment.
+A study has found that nearly 21 million Americans suffer from at least one addiction, however, only 10% of these people are actually receiving treatment.
 In addition to this, it has been found that around 20% of people living in America who have anxiety and / or depression, will also be people who struggle with substance addiction.
 These statistics show that the stigma which surrounds addiction is one which is damaging millions of people who, instead of being made to feel ashamed, should be receiving help.

 CBD and Addiction